BRTNetwork/brt-lib/docs/index.md

 Returns the response from invoking the specified command, with the specified options, on the connected rippled server.

 Refer to [rippled APIs](https://ripple.com/build/rippled-apis/) for commands and options.
-All XRP amounts must be specified in drops.
-One drop is equal to 0.000001 XRP.
+All BRT amounts must be specified in drops.
+One drop is equal to 0.000001 BRT.
 See [Specifying Currency Amounts](https://ripple.com/build/rippled-apis/#specifying-currency-amounts).

 Most commands return data for the `current` (in-progress, open) ledger by default.
 Do not rely on this.
 Always specify a ledger version in your request.
 In the example below, the 'validated' ledger is requested, which is the most recent ledger that has been validated by the whole network.
 See [Specifying Ledgers](https://xrpl.org/basic-data-types.html#specifying-ledgers).